 Katherine Hartigan is a licensed attorney who specializes in criminal defense, civil rights, and representing respondent parents in D&N cases.
 She passionately believes in zealously advocating to achieve the best results for her clients, especially those marginalized by society.
 Ms. Hartigan has a strong criminal defense background.
 She worked as a Colorado Public Defender at both the Pueblo and Adams County Trial Offices.
-Ms. Hartigan has tried over 40 jury trials, litigated hundreds of motions hearings, and represented over one thousand clients facing criminal charges.
+Ms. Hartigan has tried over 60 jury trials, litigated hundreds of motions hearings, and represented over one thousand clients facing criminal charges.
+Ms. Hartigan practices on both state and federal court.

 Ms. Hartigan received her Juris Doctorate Degree from University of Denver Sturm College of Law, where she was a member of the National Trial Team, a recipient of the Public Interest Law Clerkship, and received Public Interest and Civil Rights awards.
 Ms. Hartigan graduated with a certificate in Constitutional Rights and Remedies.
 She received her undergraduate degree from Assumption College in Massachusetts.
 Ms. Hartigan is a Colorado Native, a yoga teacher, and a dog lover.